appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 _L2_

 1. Output of the analysis shows that the app utilizes a minimum of AES-128 and that no insecure methods shall be used for symmetric cryptography as defined below unless specifically required for backwards compatibility with third party systems.

+_Additional Context_

 Industry best practices are commonly defined as:
    * Verify that only cryptographic primitives approved by relevant industry or government standards are in use.
    * Verify that contexts requiring confidentiality use an approved block cipher or stream cipher.
    * Verify that contexts requiring integrity protection use an approved MAC or digital signature algorithm.